Race 1 - rescheduled to 10 April 2022

 14. Why can other events that are bigger than 2W still go ahead?

 Events that are able to comply with government event guidelines and maintain “race bubbles” or ‘defined spaces’ are permitted to go ahead at Alert Level 2.
-However, for outdoor events, participants must be kept in defined spaces with fewer than 100 people throughout the entirety of the event.
-If a place has more than 1 defined space, then people should not intermingle between the defined places.
-This includes when entering, leaving, or using the toilet.
-Despite running multiple scenarios for race 1, we do not feel that we are able to honour these guidelines in a way that aligns with our core values and the welfare of our participants.
+Despite running multiple scenarios for the 2W race format, we do not feel that we are able to honour these guidelines in a way that aligns with our core values and the welfare of our participants.
+We do look forward to the Traffic Light System being implemented so that we can get back to good times in the forest with you all.

 15. Why don’t you just hold the event in L2?

-Having worked through multiple scenarios, we have not been able to sufficiently satisfy the government's guidelines and our teams core values whilst maintaining the integrity of the event for our riders in Race 1.
+Having worked through multiple scenarios, we have not been able to sufficiently satisfy the government's guidelines and our teams core values whilst maintaining the integrity of the event for our riders.
 We will continue to run scenario planning sessions and may or may not be in a better position to operate at Alert Level 2 in future.
+Again, bring on the Traffic Light System roll out.

 16. Will there be food?